fosslight/fosslight-guide-en/scanner/4_binary.md

 ## 🧐 How it works
-1. Extract binaries.
+1. List up binaries except the following cases.
     1-0.
-Except linked files and FIFO files from binaries.
+Linked files and FIFO files from binaries.
     1-1.
-Except when the extension is ['png', 'gif', 'jpg', 'bmp', 'jpeg', 'qm', 'xlsx', 'pdf', 'ico', 'pptx', 'jfif', 'docx', 'doc', 'whl', 'xls', 'xlsm', 'ppt', 'mp4', 'pyc', 'plist']
+The file extension is in ['png', 'gif', 'jpg', 'bmp', 'jpeg', 'qm', 'xlsx', 'pdf', 'ico', 'pptx', 'jfif', 'docx', 'doc', 'whl', 'xls', 'xlsm', 'ppt', 'mp4', 'pyc', 'plist']
     1-2.
-Except when the file type is ['data','timezone data', 'apple binary property list']
+The file type is in ['data','timezone data', 'apple binary property list']
     1-3.
-Except when the directory is ['.git']
+The directory is ['.git']
-    1-4.
-Check "Exclude"
+2. Check "Exclude"
     - binary is ['fosslight_bin', 'fosslight_bin.exe']
     - directory is ["test", "tests", "doc", "docs"]
-    1-5.
-With the -a option, output as binary only when the relevant information is included in the file command result.
+3. With the -a option, output as binary only when the relevant information is included in the file command result.
-2. Extract checksum and tlsh for each binary.
+4. Extract checksum and tlsh for each binary.
-3. Load OSS information from Binary DB.
+5. Load OSS information from Binary DB.
-4. Create binary.txt file.
-5. Create excel & csv file.
+6. Create output files.

 ## 📁 Result